jxc136/Skill-Chalenges/brief/to_do_list.md

 to_do_list.add("wash dishes")
 to_do_list.display #  => [wash dishes]

-# Three - raises error if user tries to add an empty string to list. y:
+# Three - raises error if user tries to add an empty string to list. :

 to_do_list = To_Do_List.new
 to_do_list.add("")